Changing Question Order

 Limitations of connecting forms to custom fields

-The Clio Grow Form Builder gives you the ability to create powerful, customizable intake forms which can be filled out online from any device.
+The Clio Grow Intake Form Templates give you the ability to create powerful, customizable intake forms that can be filled out online from any device.

-Keep in mind that the Form Builder is only used to create form templates and manage existing templates.
-It is not used for filling out forms or sending them to clients.
+Keep in mind that the Intake Form Templates are only used to create form templates and manage existing templates.
+They are not used for filling out forms or sending them to clients.

 To add a question to your form, simply click on any of the different question types from the left side panel.
 New questions will automatically be added to the very bottom of the form, so it’s best to try to add them in order when possible.

-Most users reference a PDF or Word form they have already created and simply copy/paste the field labels into the Clio Grow Form Builder to make this process easier.
+Most users reference a PDF or Word form they have already created and simply copy/paste the field labels into the Clio Grow Intake Form Templates to make this process easier.
 But you can always just type the question text manually instead.

 You can only work on a single question at any given time, so when you have finished making your changes, click the “Save Question” button to proceed with creating your form.
 Keep in mind that this button only saves the current question to the working version of your template, but it does not save the overall form template.